alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 The business jury was still undecided on which authentication provider we would ultimately use.
 So the engineering team needed to build authentication with flexibility at its core.

-Today, we'll focus on developing sign-in.

-<h4>Domain Driven Design (DDD)</h4>
+<h4>Domain Driven Design</h4>

 <blockquote>In Domain Driven Design, there is no "the".
 There is only "a".
 It's all about "a RemoteAuthProvider", never "the Firebase AuthProvider".
 Genericism endows your code with flexibility.</blockquote>

 Domain Driven Design (DDD) is a term coined by Eric Evans in his 2004 book [Domain Driven Design: Tackling Complexity at the Heart of Software Development](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG).
 DDD strips away the accidental complexities of implementations and provides a framework for development teams to focus on the inherent complexities of their domain.

 In Swift practice, DDD is realized through Protocol Oriented Programming (POP).
-We create an interface of X that has methods and properties that do Y, and then we write all of our application code to only know about X, NEVER the implementation behind X.
+We create a protocol (Swift's word for <i>interface</i>) that sits in front of some implementation.
+We then write all of our application code to only know about the interface, NEVER the implementation.

+In the case of authentication, our app calls a generic sign-in on an interface, not a sign-in defined directly on an implementation like Firebase.

 Codebases built atop proper DDD patterns enjoy a number of benefits: